 The advice shared by OptinMonster:

-As stated by Google, post-January 10, 2017 – the “mobile-friendly” label will be removed in search results as, in mobile searches, this criteria is being met by 85% of all pages; so, they will be erasing this label for everyone.
+As stated by Google, post-January 10, 2017 – the “mobile-friendly” label will be removed in search results as, in mobile searches, this criterion is being met by 85% of all pages; so, they will be erasing this label for everyone.

 The gist: Intrusive interstitials are no longer considered as, mobile-friendly; however, no need to panic if the “mobile-friendly” label is not displayed in content search results.
 This label is erased for everyone but, still being “mobile-friendly” matters.

 Google’s main intent behind releasing these updates is to enhance user experience.
 Site owners may find it difficult in the initial phase to adjust to such changes.
-However, in the long run, it will lead to more time on site, more page views per visit, and lowered bounce rate.
+However, in the long run, it will lead to more time on site, more page views per visit, and a lowered bounce rate.

 If you are looking for a local SEO company in San Jose then you can contact Autus Digital Agency.